Francisco-Guillen/head-reconstruction/README.md

 ## Benchmarks

-Measured on RTX 3080 with 100 input frames:
+Measured on RTX 3080 with 100 images (frames extracted from video):

 | Stage | Time |
 |---|---|